 - You would get cash in a few weeks.

 - No headaches, no hassles.
 We do all the repairs

 - No need to clean.
 Take what you want and leave the rest.
 We will take care of everything

 - No waiting on buyer financing.

-If you want to sell your house, just fill out the quick form below.
+If you want to sell your house in Connecticut, just fill out the quick form below.
 Or give us a call right now at (203) 529-4712.

 Sell Your House Now